Haphephilia (Arousal from Touch)

 - Frotteurism43/100Frotteuristic Disorder · Acts & ActivitiesA paraphilic disorder defined by recurrent, intense arousal from touching or rubbing against a non-consenting person, typically in crowded public places.
 Acting on these urges is a sexual offense in essentially all jurisdictions.43

 - Formicophilia (Crawling Insects)4/100Formicophilia · Sensation & PainFormicophilia is a rare paraphilia in which arousal is tied to the sensation of small creatures (ants, other insects, snails or worms) crawling, creeping or nibbling on the skin.
-It is documented almost entirely through a small number of clinical case reports.4
+Named in 1986 by Dewaraja and Money, it is documented almost entirely through a handful of clinical case reports.4

-From Ancient Greek *haphḗ* (ἁφή, "touch"), a noun from the verb *háptō* (ἅπτω, "I touch, fasten"), + the suffix *-philia* ("love of, attraction to").
-The variant *aphephilia* drops the initial aspirate; the same *haphe-* root underlies the look-alike term *haphephobia* ("fear of being touched").
+From Ancient Greek *haphḗ* (ἁφή, "touch"), a noun from the verb *háptō* (ἅπτω, "I touch, fasten"), plus the suffix *-philia* ("love of, attraction to").
+The variant *aphephilia* drops the initial aspirate.
+The same *haphe-* root underlies the look-alike term *haphephobia* ("fear of being touched"); no coiner or first attestation is documented for the *-philia* form.

 touch · sensation play · glossary term